sameersbn/docker-gitlab/README.md

 ## Automated Backups

 The image can be configured to automatically take backups on a daily or monthly basis.
-Adding -e "GITLAB_BACKUPS=daily" to the docker run command will enable daily backups, while -e "GITLAB_BACKUPS=monthly" will enable monthly backups.
+Adding -e 'GITLAB_BACKUPS=daily' to the docker run command will enable daily backups, while -e 'GITLAB_BACKUPS=monthly' will enable monthly backups.

 Daily backups are created at 4 am (UTC) everyday, while monthly backups are created on the 1st of every month at the same time as the daily backups.